riot/riot/CONTRIBUTING.md

 # Contributing to Riot.js

-If you’d like to contribute a feature or bug fix, you can [fork](https://help.github.com/articles/fork-a-repo/) Riot, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).
+If you’d like to contribute a feature or bug fix, you can [fork](https://help.github.com/articles/fork-a-repo/) Riot or one of its [submodules](https://github.com/riot), commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).
 Please make sure to [search the issue tracker](https://github.com/riot/riot/issues) first.

 ### Development Process